 We could trade these floating shards, called ‘elements’, with others nearby who were checked in to the city’s blocknet.
 The app kept a record of all our trades, our preferences, and when they hit a critical mass, that’s when the Patternist-3 planet started to be revealed – translucent, skin-like lands hovering just slightly above us.
 We’re here – just as much as you are – to try to understand what happened, keeps happening, and to present our research on this appearance and technical aberration as best we can.

 This presentation comes from a speculative reality five years from now, told in the experiential world of Patternist, an augmented reality demo game for urban research, alternative economies, and sci-fi visions.
-Patternist will be presented by Jelena Viskovic, Kei Kreutler, Holly Childs, and Alessandro Bertelle.
+Patternist is presented by Jelena Viskovic, Kei Kreutler, Holly Childs, and Alessandro Bertelle.